shape-change/designagent/README.md

 ## About

-Shape & Change works across service design, organisational change, and product strategy.

-These tools grew out of a platform we were building.
+These tools grew out of a platform discovery.
 Giving them away turned out to be a better idea.
-If you use them and want to talk — or want someone in the room when it matters — shapechange.io

-**[shapechange.io](https://shapechange.io)** — talk to me about work and say hello
+**[shapechange.io](https://shapechange.io)** — talk to me about them and say hello!

 ---